usnistgov/IFA/README.md

 freeWrap wraps the IFA Tcl code to create an executable.

 - Download freewrap651.zip from <https://sourceforge.net/projects/freewrap/files/freewrap/freeWrap%206.51/>.
 More recent versions of freeWrap will **not** work with the IFA.
-- Extract freewrap.exe and put it in the same directory as the IFA files that were downloaded from the 'source' directory.
+- Extract freewrap.exe and put it in the same directory as the IFA files that were downloaded from GitHub.

 Install the ActiveTcl **8.5 32-bit** version of Tcl.